abinit/abinit/doc/tutorial/eph4mob.md

 ## Transport calculation from SIGEPH.nc

-The routine that computes carrier mobilites is automatically invoked when [[eph_task]] -4 and a **RTA.nc** file with the final results is produced.
+The routine that computes carrier mobilites is automatically invoked when [[eph_task]] -4 is used and a **RTA.nc** file with the final results is produced.
-There are however cases in which one would like to compute mobilities starting from a pre-existent SIGEPH.nc file without performing a full calculation from scratch.
+There are however cases in which one would like to compute mobilities starting from a **pre-existent SIGEPH.nc** without performing a full calculation from scratch.
-In this case, one can use [[eph_task]] 7 and specify the name of the SIGEPH.nc file with [[getsigeph_filepath]].
+In this case, use [[eph_task]] 7 and specify the name of the SIGEPH.nc file with [[getsigeph_filepath]].
-The advanced input variable [[transport_ngkpt]] can be use to downsample the $\kk$-mesh used to evaluate the mobility integral.
+The advanced input variable [[transport_ngkpt]] can be used to downsample the $\kk$-mesh used in the mobility integrals.

 ## MPI parallelism and memory requirements

 There are **five different MPI levels** that can be used to distribute the workload and the most memory-demanding data structures.
-By default, the code tries to reach some compromise between memory requirements and time to solution by activating the parallelism over $\qq$-points if no other input is provided by the user.
+By default, the code tries to reach some compromise between memory requirements and time to solution by activating the parallelism over perturbations and then the $\qq$-point parallelism if no input is provided by the user.
 You can however specify manually the MPI distribution across the five different levels by using [[eph_np_pqbks]] (a list of 5 integers).
 The product of these five numbers **must be equal to the total number of MPI processes**.